sysprog21/gameboy-emu/README.md

 Only the original Game Boy (DMG) is supported at this time.

-The performance is the major consideration, and please look for an alternative emulator if accuracy is important to you.
+The performance is the major consideration, and please look for an alternative emulator if accuracy is crucial to you.

-## Build
+## Build and Verify

 `gameboy-emu` relies on some 3rd party packages to be fully usable and to provide you full access to all of its features.
 You need to have a working